rgutmann39/clinical_trials_etl/README.md

-# Clinical Trials: ETL, LLM Integration, Docker
+# Clinical Trials Data Pipeline: ETL, LLM Integration, Docker
 This ETL data pipeline pulls raw data from [clinicaltrials.gov](clinicaltrials.gov), cleans the data, and integrates with OpenAI's LLM API to infer additional trial information.
 The full application is available to run in a Docker Container.

 ## Pipeline Components